timeseer-ai/timeseer-ansible-collection/timeseer/docker/README.md

 Contributions to improve or extend the roles are welcome.
 Please follow the contribution guidelines outlined in the repository.

 ## License
-This collection is licensed under [LICENSE].
+This collection is licensed under [MIT].
 See the LICENSE file for more details.

 ## More Information
 For detailed information and specific configuration instructions, please visit [Timeseer.AI Ansible Collection](https://github.com/timeseer-ai/timeseer-ansible-collection/tree/master/timeseer/docker/roles).